Resources

 Sustainability

-A common criticism of traditional IWMS platforms is that they reflect an earlier model of the workplace: one based on fixed allocations, predictable attendance, and slower planning cycles.
-In hybrid environments, workplace teams often need systems that respond more directly to changing occupancy patterns, flexible seating, and real-time operational data.
+Traditional IWMS platforms were designed for workplaces with more fixed allocations, predictable attendance, and longer planning cycles.
+In more dynamic and hybrid environments, organizations often need tools that can respond more directly to changing occupancy patterns, flexible seating, and real-time workplace data.

 IWMS vs. Modern Workplace Platforms